FailAcademy/learning/wdp-toronto/_slides/week-06/03-intro-to-wordpress.md

 - The **MySQL database** contains all of the data (content and saved settings) for your WP site
 - The **PHP** files generate your site on the server (with the help of the **Apache** web server) so it can be rendered as HTML in the browser
 - You can use PHP to get data our your database and populate your website with it&mdash;this is the difference between **dynamic sites** and static sites

+???

+For visual aid, I draw out the components and how they connect on the board with explaination.

 ---